sf-wdi-18/rails_assoc_lab/README.md

   end
   ```

-* Setup the association between the `Book` model and the `Library` model through the join table model
+* Set up the association between the `Book` model and the `Library` model through the join table model

   ```
   class Book < ActiveRecord::Base